Hydrangea, macrophylla ‘Nikko Blue’

 Planting/Care Instructions +

-Planting Instructions: 'Nikko Blue' should be planted in moist, rich, well-drained soil.
+Planting Instructions: May be planted in moist, rich, well-drained soil.
 Dig a hole large enough to encompass the roots without bending or circling.
 Set the plant in place so the crown (part of the plant where the root meets the stem) is about 1-2 inches below the soil surface.
-When planting your 'Nikko Blue', the crown (where the stem meets the roots) should be placed just below ground level.
 Planting deeper can cause the roots to rot.
 Cover with soil to the original soil surface and water thoroughly.
 Once the shrub is placed in the hole, tamp the soil down around it and water.
 It is a good idea to mulch your hydrangea to help the soil to retain moisture.
-'Nikko Blue' hydrangea requires moderate watering during the growing season.
-It should also be fertilized with a light fertilizer in March, May, and July.
+'Fertilize with a granular fertilizer in March, May, and July.
+Follow package instructions.
+Prune after flowering to remove spent blooms.

 Pests or Diseases: No serious insect or disease problems.
 Some susceptibility to bud blight, bacterial wilt, leaf spot and mildew.
 Aphids are occasional visitors.